Frequently Asked Questions

 Like most employers, LMU takes into account the cost-of-labor as a factor in our compensation strategy and design.
 This helps ensure that salaries remain competitive in the job market while taking into consideration the personal spending of our faculty and staff.
 Although cost-of-labor and cost-of-living have both increased in recent years, they do not always correlate directly; in years when cost-of-living is low, cost-of-labor may increase.

-The one exception to the pure focus on cost-of-labor is that LMU has set a wage minimum for all university staff at $21 per hour, which aligns with the Los Angeles County Living Wage Program.
+The one exception to the pure focus on cost-of-labor is that LMU will establish a new wage minimum for all full-time university staff at $21.68 per hour ($45,100 annual salary), which aligns with the Los Angeles County Living Wage Program.

 Our compensation philosophy and the mechanics of our compensation program are based on these factors: